Applies to all Schools, Colleges, Divisions, Centers and other units of UW-Madison, including any associated contractors or other entities or persons.

-Employees, contractors and associates of each unit are responsible for making computing devices and services that they own, operate, or possess available for inspection if that device or service is used for UW-Madison business.
+Employees, contractors, and associates of each unit are responsible for making computing devices and services that they own, operate, or possess available for inspection if that device or service is used for UW–Madison business.

 The university respects the privacy of individuals and non-university entities.
-As an alternative to inspection, employees, contractors and associates may provide satisfactory assurances that either:
+As an alternative to inspection, employees, contractors, and associates may provide satisfactory assurances that either:

-the device or service is, or soon will be, protected as described by the mandatory portions of the applicable data security standard.
+The device or service is, or soon will be, protected as described by the mandatory portions of the applicable data security standard.

 The threshold for “significant use” is specified in the associated implementation procedures.